Back to Decks

 The deck is also very engaging to play.
 There are a lot of small decisions that add up over the course of a game, from sequencing sacrifices, to choosing when and what to Beseech for, to navigating combat with Airships.
 If you like grindy midrange decks that reward tight play and give you room to outmaneuver your opponent, this deck does that extremely well.

-This deck is a strong fit for the current metagame, especially because it lines up well against Izzet through a disruption-heavy game plan.
-Having access to a toolbox via Beseech the Mirror is a real upside, particularly in formats where specific answers matter a lot.
+This deck is a strong fit for the current metagame, because of how powerful it is against Ouroboroid strategies.
+Having access to a toolbox via Beseech the Mirror is a real upside, giving a creature deck access to 7 boardwipes.

 Card Breakdown